 In a previous blogpost, we covered why Facebook is one of the most effective digital marketing channels available.
-In this post, a Facebook-certified Creative Strategy Professional shares 5 tips on how to run a killer Facebook campaign that will bring you traffic, leads and sales.
+In this post, a Facebook-certified Media Planning Professional and Creative Strategy Professional shares 5 tips on how to run a killer Facebook campaign that will bring you traffic, leads and sales.

 #1 Know Your Goal For your Facebook Campaign